GDPR Age of Consent Isn't Child's Play

 Despite the regulations, the UK's Children's Commissioner says that children unwittingly give away rights to their private data and put their online security at risk.

-According to Ofcom, 60% of children under the age of 13 who use social media have social media accounts despite being underage.
+According to Ofcom has found that 60% of children under the age of 13 who use social media have social media accounts despite being underage.
+The NSPCC report reveals that about 1 in 20 children have encountered sexual risks online.

-Can we expect children to make informed choices about their personal data rights?
+Do children make informed choices on their rights?

-That said, common sense should tell us that children, even at the age of 13, cannot reasonably be expected to make informed choices about their rights relating to personal data.
+Common sense should tell us that children, even at the age of 13, cannot reasonably be expected to make informed choices about their personal data rights.

 The world of data protection is a minefield filled with legal and compliance professionals who can debate the topics and intricacies of such for hours on end.
 Yet under GDPR, we allow children as young as 13 to make decisions regarding their data protection.